Search for Important Questions

 1. Explain the meaning of Adolescent Psychology.

-2. What is the role of parents in development of child?
+3. What is the role of family, school and school teachers in the proper development of infant?

 1. What is the Goal of psychology?